How To Use A Kayak Anchor Trolley (BONUS: includes the BEST Ones)

 A pulley has a wheel in it that can make it easier for you to pull your trolley system, as it helps to move the rope.
 This therefore minimizes the weight you have to pull to move the anchor and can make the rope move more efficiently.

-As well as letting you change the direction of your kayak without having to remove the anchor, a trolley can let you detach your anchor easily.
+As well as letting you change the direction of your kayak without having to remove the anchor, you might need an anchor trolley to detach your anchor more easily.

 This can be useful for safety, for example, if your anchor gets caught, which could prevent the trapped anchor from flipping your boat.